-- It has a specific tenacity (Capacity to rapture stress to density ratio) that exceeds from the steel many times. - It gives good moisture resistance because of noncapillary and non-hygroscopic. - Shot content is contained by basalt, it is generally less than 3%.
+- It gives good moisture resistance because of non-capillary and non-hygroscopic. - Shot content is contained by basalt, it is generally less than 3%.

 Thermal Properties

 Thermal range of basalt fiber is from -260°C to 982°C with the melting point 1450°C. The thermal conductivity is very low ranging from 0.031 to 0.038w/mk.
 Because of these properties, basalt fibers are perfect model for fire protection and applications of insulation.
 Compare to other high-temper materials such as E-glass, silica, ceramics, stainless steel and carboy, basalt fibers are most cost effective that prevent from rapid overheating and also improve brake life.
 Another properties is that the exposition less than 400°C, initial strength of basalt fiber is lost while E-glass loss more than 50% strength (Rathod, Gonbare and Pujari, 2013; Patil and Ogale, 2017).